 The restaurant looked like it had once witnessed a Guinness book competition named “Who can drink 100 shots in 1 minute” followed by another one called “Who can hang more pictures on the walls in 1 minute”.
 In exactly this order.

 I don’t think I’ve seen more random pictures on the walls in my whole life.
 Close to the entrance there was an old phone booth turned into a smokers’ area and tagged, “Smoking can be lethal, but so is swimming.”

-But, even though we were both physically and psychologically prepared for the experience, when the waiter brought the Eisbein, we looked like two crocodiles at the dentist.
+But, even though I was both physically and psychologically prepared for the experience, when the waiter brought the Eisbein, I looked like a crocodile at the dentist.

-This was’t the regular dish we knew.
+This was’t the regular dish I knew.
 This Eisbein should have been carried like Cleopatra on a golden litter.

 It was huge and you could worship it.
 Or use it for a NATO emergency food operation in Africa.